bamboo wall cover is very similar

 Cut the bamboo wall cover

-Lay the first roll of bamboo wallpaper, print side down, on the flat work
+Lay the first roll of bamboo wallpaper, print side down, on a flat work

 surface.
 Confirm the top and bottom of the pattern.
 Measure, then cut the